wbmmusic/led-file-maker/WBMANI_FORMAT.md

 ## Overview

-The `.wbmani` format is a custom binary file format designed for storing LED matrix animation sequences.
-It provides an efficient way to store pre-processed RGB image sequences with configurable pixel ordering to match various LED hardware configurations.
+The `.wbmani` format is a custom binary file format designed for storing LED matrix animation sequences **pre-processed into the exact format that LED strips expect**.
+This is the core purpose of the format: to eliminate runtime processing on microcontrollers by storing data exactly as it needs to be transmitted to the LEDs.

+### Key Design Principle

+The format stores pixel data in the **exact color order** (RGB, GRB, BGR, etc.) and **exact pixel sequence** that your specific LED hardware requires.
+This allows for:
+- **Zero-copy DMA transfers**: Data can be streamed directly from flash memory to LED strips
+- **No runtime color conversion**: Colors are pre-arranged during file creation
+- **No runtime reordering**: Pixels are pre-sequenced to match your LED wiring pattern
+- **Minimal CPU usage**: Microcontroller simply reads and transmits data

+This design makes `.wbmani` ideal for resource-constrained embedded systems where every CPU cycle matters.

 **Version:** 1.0
 **Extension:** `.wbmani`